Teacher's Pet (2004 film): Plot

 Spot wakes up to find that he is indeed human, but because dogs age faster than humans, he is a fully grown man rather than a boy.
-Krank wants to capture and exhibit the "dog-man" around the world, but Leonard and Scott break free.
-Scott uses his dog senses to locate a lost dog and claim a cash reward.
-Leonard and Scott enjoy a day on the town ("Take the Money and Run").
+Krank wants to capture and exhibit the "dog-man" around the world, but they break free.
+In need of a new wardrobe, "Scott" uses his dog senses to locate a lost dog and claim a cash reward, and he and Leonard enjoy a day on the town.

 Scott and Leonard return to the RV to meet Mrs. Helperman, making up a story to explain the disappearance of Scott-the-boy and the appearance of Scott-the-man.
 Mrs. Helperman invites Scott in for coffee and soon begins to fall for him.
 Scott considers marrying Leonard's mother so they can all stay together, but Leonard refuses to allow it.
-Scott leaves Leonard and Mrs. Helperman after an argument ("I'm Moving On").
+Scott angrily states that he is no longer Leonard's dog, and leaves as Leonard takes back his tags and collar.

-Pretty Boy and Mr. Jolly arrive in Florida, and help Leonard realize that he should support Scott's dream.
-Leonard concludes that the only way they can all be together is for him to become Scott's dog. ("A Boy Needs a Dog (Reprise)"), and leaves for Krank's lab.
+The other pets arrive in Florida and help Leonard realize that he should support Scott's dream.
+Leonard concludes that the only way they can all be together is for him to become Scott's dog, and leaves for Krank's lab.
 A regretful Scott returns to reconcile with Leonard and follows him.

 Krank plans to turn Leonard into a dog and capture Scott to exhibit both of them.
 Scott arrives at the lab and destroys Krank's machine.
 In the ensuing chaos, the machine turns Krank into a mouse and Scott back to his original dog form.
-Leonard and Spot reunite, and Spot decides that he is "Proud to Be a Dog".
+Leonard and Spot reunite, and Spot decides that he is proud to be a dog.